Thousands attend Arab-led rally against Israeli bill

 - Woman tells police she's a 'clean, thoroughbred, white girl'

+Omar Sultan, from the Arab city of Tira in central Israel, said he was protesting to send a message to Netanyahu.

+“This law is against us, against the Arabic language, against peace, against our future in this land, we are the real people of this land, we can’t agree on this law,” he said.

-Arab citizens make up some 20 percent of Israel’s population.
-They enjoy full citizenship but face discrimination in some areas of society.
-Some view them with suspicion as many identify politically and culturally with Palestinians in the West Bank and Gaza.
+Israel’s Arab citizens enjoy full citizenship rights but face discrimination in some areas of society like jobs and housing.
+They share the ethnicity and culture of the Palestinians in the West Bank and Gaza Strip and often identify with Palestinian nationalism, rather than Israeli.

+Tens of thousands of Druze, also members of the Arab minority, packed the same square in the heart of Tel Aviv, Israel’s cultural and commercial center, last week.
+The Druze are followers of a secretive offshoot of Shiite Islam and are considered fiercely loyal to the state and serve in Israel’s military, unlike most of the country’s other Arab citizens.

+Over the years, members of the Druze community have risen to prominence in the military and in politics.
+Some Druze have said they feel betrayed by the law and several Druze military officers recently said they would stop serving in response to it, sparking fears of widespread insubordination.